 About the Author

-Jessica Thiefels has been writing for more than 10 years and is currently a full-time writer, content marketing consultant and business owner.
+Jessica Thiefels is a writer, content marketing consultant, and business owner with more than 10 years' experience.
 She’s been featured in Forbes and Business Insider and has written for Manta, Virgin, Salesforce and more.Follow on Twitter More Content by Jessica Thiefels